 1967 The Falkland Islands Emergency Committee was set up by influential supporters in the UK to lobby the British Government against any weakening on the sovereignty issue.
 In April, the Foreign Secretary assured the House of Commons that the Islanders’ interests were paramount in any discussions with Argentina.

 1971 Communications Agreement was signed by the British and Argentine governments whereby external communications would be provided to the Falkland Islands by Argentina.

 1982 On 2 April Argentina invaded the Falkland Islands and diplomatic relations between the two nations were broken off.
 Argentine troops occupied the Islands for ten weeks before being defeated by the British.
 The Argentines surrendered on 14 June, now known as Liberation Day.

 1990 Diplomatic relations between Britain and Argentina were restored.

-1999 At the instigation of Falkland Islands Councillors, a Joint Statement was signed between the British and Argentine Governments on 14 July.
+1999 At the instigation of, and with the involvement of, Falkland Islands Councillors, a Joint Statement was signed between the British and Argentine Governments on 14 July.
 This was designed ‘to build confidence and reduce tension’ between the Islands and Argentina.
 Two Councillors from the Islands witnessed the signing on behalf of the Falkland Islands Government.

 2009 Following almost ten years of discussion and negotiation, a new Constitution for the Falkland Islands took effect on 1 January 2009.
 Marking an important milestone in the history of the Falkland Islands, the new Constitution provides enhanced local democracy and internal self-government, and enshrines the right of self-determination.

 2013 Referendum held in March, overseen by international observers.
-Falkland Islanders voted to determine their future, 99.8% of those who voted, voted YES to maintaining current political status as a British Overseas Territory.
+Falkland Islanders voted to determine their future, 99.8% of the electorate voted YES to maintaining current political status as a British Overseas Territory.